benmvp/react-workshop/04-email-view/README.md

 Every time you click on one of the email list items, its ID should be logged to the console.

 But we want to do more than just log to the console; we want to display the email view with the details of the selected email.
 In order to do this, we will have to maintain state to keep track of the currently selected email item.
+This will allow us to pass that currently selected email item to stat to `<EmailView />`.

 In the `App` component, add a `selectedEmailId` property to `state`, defaulting it to `-1` (signifying nothing is selected).
 Within `render()`, find an email within `EMAILS` that matches `this.state.selectedEmailId`.
 Pass the selected email to the `<EmailView />` via `email` prop.
 If a matching email isn't found, the `<EmailView />` should not be rendered.